The Voice of the Anti-Imperialist Movement from

 Prisoners in Wai’awa Correctional Facility performing a traditional dance

-Here, disciplinary segregation is run against CoreCivic policy and by law from the above, because they are segregating only the Hawai’i inmates for over one (1) year in a segregated unit, and no matter how you look at it, there is no way out, not even if you take them to court, because the courts here in Arizona for SCC all work together to just get free money off the Hawai’ian inmates when we file a lawsuit.
+Here, disciplinary segregation is run against CoreCivic policy and by law from the above, because they are segregating only the Hawai’i prisoners for over one (1) year in a segregated unit.
+And no matter how you look at it, there is no way out, not even if you take them to court, because the courts here in Arizona for SCC all work together to just get free money off the Hawai’ian prisoners when we file a lawsuit.

 Help Our Hawai’ian Population